 Beyond credit filters such as credit rating of bonds, duration, YTM, etc., we deploy SCFM based on Legal Review of bond covenants, and proprietary Silverdale Risk Management Protocol (SRMP) to select bonds with superior risk-adjusted returns.

-Duration Management, Diversification & Optimization Built on robust Risk Management System
+Our Duration Management, Diversification & Optimization is built on a robust Risk Management System.

 |Number of Securities||Max Single Security Exposure||Number of Countries||Max Single Country Exposure|